WangLab-SCSIO/Prophage_Tracer/README.md

 5. [samtools 1.10](http://www.htslib.org/)

 #### Other softwares may be useful for data pre-processing steps
 1. [Shovill 1.1.0](https://github.com/tseemann/shovill) for assembling genomes.
-It is useful for detecting prophages assembled into their own seperate contigs in contig-level genomes.
+It is useful for detecting prophages assembled into their own separate contigs in contig-level genomes.
 In this case, the average sequencing depth of prophage-derived contigs is usually but not necessarily significantly higher than other contigs.
 The depth is written into the name of each contig in the output of Shovill.
-2. [Trimmomatic 0.39](https://github.com/usadellab/Trimmomatic) for removeing low-quality regions and adapters in reads.
+2. [Trimmomatic 0.39](https://github.com/usadellab/Trimmomatic) for removing low-quality regions and adapters in reads.

 Installation
 ------